-The eloping couple in this instance were overtaken by the girl's father at Casey Sta-tion, Tennessee.
-He pulled her out of her lover's wagon, put her in front of himself on a mule's back, and started for home .-The lover gave chase, but his wagon broke down.
-Did his presence of mind desert him in that emergency?
-No. He shouted : "Sally, if you love me, slide off!"
-She wriggled out of her parent's grip, and slid off the smooth back of the mule.
-Before the parent could get her remounted the lover came up afoot, and, in a hand to-hand encounter, triumphed over the old man .-Then the young ones mounted the mule
+The eleping couple in this instance were overtaken by the girl's father at Casey Station, Tennessee.
+He pulled her out of her lover's wagon, put her in front of himself on a mule's back, and started for home.- The lover gave chase, but his wagon broke down.
+Dit his presence of mind desert him in that emergency?
+No. He shouted:

+"Sally, if you love me, slide of it." ity, but not so with the Magnolia.
+We put them out successfully all through the spring of last season, on up to the 4th of July.

+The history of Lordol's distriction of the magnolia spring of the smooth back of the mule.
+Before the parent could get her remounted the lover came up afoot, and, in a hand to-hand encounter, triumphed over the old man .and find it a gambling game-the more they the way to heaven: "You have only to Then the young ones mounted the mule put down the less they take up. "turn to the right and go straight forward." and fied.

-STAMMERING.-A gentleman who stammered from childhood almost up to mau-hood gives a very simple remedy for the misfortune : "Go into a room where you will be quiet and alone, get a book that will interest but not excite you, and sit down and read two hours aloud to yourself, keeping your teeth together.
+STAMMERING.-A gentleman who stam-mered from childhood almost up to mauhood gives a very simple remedy for the misfortune: "Go into a room where you will be quiet and alone, get a book that will interest but not excite you, and sit down and read two hours aloud to yourself. keeping your teeth together.
 Do the same thing every two or three days, or once a week if very tiresome, always taking care to read slowly and distinctly, moving the lips but not the teeth.
 Then, when conversing with others, try to speak as slowly and distinctly as possible, and make up your mind that you will not stammer.
-Well, I tried this remedy, not having much faith in it, I confess, but willing to do anything to cure myself of such an annoying difficulty.
-I read for two hours aloud with my teeth together.
+Well, I tried this remedy, not having much faith in it, I confess, but willing to do anything to cure my-self of such an annoying difficulty.
+I read for two hours aloud with my teath together.

-the next to make me feel as though something had loosend my talking apparatus, for I could speak with less difficulty immediately.
+the next to make me feel as though something had loosend my talking apparatus, for could speak with less difficulty immediately.
 The cange was so great that every one who knew me remarked it.
 I repeated the remedy every five or six days for a month, and then at longer intervals until

-Roger M. Sherman was arguing a case, and made a point which the judge did not at once sec.
+Roger M. Sherman was arguing a case, and made a point which the judge did not at once see.
 "Mr. Sherman," said he, "I would thank you to state the point so that I can understand you."
-Bowing politely, Mr. Sherman replied in his blandest manner, "Your Honor is not probably aware of the task you are imposing on me.
+Bowing politely, Mr. Sherman replied in his blandest manner, "Your Honor is not probably aware of the task you are imposing on me.'